SonataFlow plugin for Knative CLI

 When using Docker, you can automatically push the container image to the respective registry by using the

-option as shown in the following command:Build a project and push the image using Dockerkn workflow quarkus build --image my-project --push
+--pushoption as shown in the following command:Build a project and push the image using Dockerkn workflow quarkus build --image my-project --push

-For more options with quarkus build
+For more options with quarkus build command use [-h|--help].

 Deploying a Quarkus workflow project using Knative CLI

-to deploy your workflow project in your current directory.
-However, before deploying the project, you must build your workflow project as the build process produces deployment files, such as knative.yml
+You can use the quarkus deploy command combined with kn workflow to deploy your workflow project in your current directory.
+However, before deploying the project, you must build your workflow project as the build process produces deployment files, such as knative.yml and kogito.yml (In case of events) in the ./target/kubernetes folder.

 -

-SonataFlow plug-in for Knative CLI is installed.
+SonataFlow plugin for Knative CLI is installed.

-For more information about installing the plug-in, see Installing the SonataFlow plug-in for Knative CLI.
+For more information about installing the plugin, see Installing the SonataFlow plugin for Knative CLI.

 -